Praveshjain-git/dgcc-club.github.io/README.md

-# Team 1418 Website
+# Team Deakin GIFT City coding club website
-This repository contains the content that is served on [1418.team](https://1418.team).
+This repository contains the content that is served on [https://dgcc-club.github.io/](https://dgcc-club.github.io/).

 This website uses the Jekyll templating system and is hosted as a GitHub page out of this repository.